 Ruggedized Ethernet Switch Design Standards

-To ensure high reliability, military-grade / mil-spec ethernet switches will often feature ruggedised enclosures, components and connectors in order to withstand extreme temperatures, high humidity, shock, vibration and other harsh environmental conditions common in challenging military deployments.
+To ensure high reliability, military-grade / MIL-SPEC network switches and ethernet switches will often feature ruggedised enclosures, components and connectors in order to withstand extreme temperatures, high humidity, shock, vibration and other harsh environmental conditions common in challenging military deployments.

 MIL-STD-810: This standard covers environmental testing, including temperature, humidity, vibration, and shock.